Legion-Team/legion-protocol-contracts/README.md

 - `withdrawRaisedCapital`: Enables the project admin to withdraw raised capital post-sale.
 - `claimTokenAllocation`: Allows investors to claim their token allocation.
 - `withdrawExcessInvestedCapital`: Allows investors to withdraw excess invested capital from the sale contract.
-- `releaseTokens`: Releases vested tokens to investors.
+- `releaseVestedTokens`: Releases vested tokens to investors.
 - `supplyTokens`: Allows the project admin to supply tokens for the sale.
 - `publishSaleResults`: Publishes the results of the pre-liquid token sale.
 - `publishCapitalRaised`: Publishes the capital raised amount by the Project.
 - `setAcceptedCapital`: Sets the accepted capital by the Project for an investor.
 - `cancelSale`: Allows the project admin to cancel the sale.
-- `cancelExpiredSale`: Cancels the sale if it has expired.
-- `claimBackCapitalIfCanceled`: Allows investors to claim back their capital if the sale is canceled.
+- `withdrawInvestedCapitalIfCanceled`: Allows investors to withdraw back their capital if the sale is canceled.

 ### Fixed Price Sale Factory